trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

 An ``ota_password`` is used to securely send Over-the-Air (OTA) updates from ESPHome to a device.
 For beginners, it is a good idea to use the same password for all of your ESPHome devices.
 This will ensure your updates are not broken by ESPHome's default behavior of creating new passwords for every device.
-You can make this password however long and complicated as you like because you will not have to remember it.
+You can make this password as long and complicated as you like because you will not have to remember it.

 MQTT
 ****